rpnlatex v1.4.2

 x\backslash y created by ,\

 Because of this, you can give these operators a flexible size anywhere by using blank delimiters via ). or ) .
-For example: \displaystyle x/\frac{1}{\sqrt x} \to \left.x\middle/\frac{1}{\sqrt x}\right.
+For example: \displaystyle x/\frac{1}{\sqrt x} \Rightarrow \left.x\middle/\frac{1}{\sqrt x}\right.

 Other commands in this mode: